 Fill prescriptions at the same pharmacy so they’ll have a record of all the medications that are being taken.
 Let them know if there were any bad reactions so they can keep that on file.

-If your older adult develops new health problems after starting a new medication, it may be a negative reaction.
+If an older adult develops new health problems after starting a new medication, it may be an adverse reaction.
+Tell the doctor immediately.

 Your older adult should never take medication that isn’t prescribed for them or has passed its expiration date.